BioJulia/BioStructures.jl/docs/src/documentation.md

 ```

 Note that some PDB entries, e.g. large viral assemblies, are not available as PDB format files.
-In this case download the mmCIF file or MMTF file instead.
+In this case download the mmCIF file instead.

 ## Reading PDB files